 Electrode Pad Care

-The pads which are supplied with TensCare E.M.S. units are self-adhesive and can be used several times.
+The pads which are supplied with TensCare devices are self-adhesive and can be used several times.
 Skin must be allowed to breathe - therefore the pads should be removed periodically.
 When not in use, the pads should be placed on the pad holder or returned to the clear plastic shield.

-The condition of the pads does affect the conductivity and performance of the unit.
+The condition of the pads does affect the conductivity and performance of the device.
 When the pads initially lose their adhesive quality, it is possible to reactivate their adhesiveness by applying a fine spray of water.
 Once the pads have finally lost their adhesive quality, replacement electrodes should be purchased.